Another Word For FELLOW_WORKER

 shop floor

-Noun : The public area of a retail shop, as distinct from the offices and other rooms.
+Noun : The public area of a retail store, as distinct from rooms for staff such as offices.

 hard worker